Miguel's Project Portfolio Page

 - Added

-.
+JobTypeis a field that represents a fixed list of job types that a user can choose from.
+Examples of job types includeinternship,full-time, andcontract.
 As this is an optional field, users can choose to leave it blank. - Justification: This was a valuable addition to

-as it allows users to categorise and filter their jobs based on the type of job they are applying for. - Highlights: Implementing this functionality required changing the
+Jobas it allows users to categorise and filter their jobs based on the type of job they are applying for. - Highlights: Implementing this functionality required changing the

 - What it does: